mozilla/gecko-dev/mobile/android/docs/shared/android/ui-testing.md

 [Treeherder](https://treeherder.mozilla.org/) is a reporting dashboard for Mozilla check-ins.
 It allows users to see result of automatic builds and their respective tests.
 A common use case is looking at a particular check-in and pulling up test logs and artifacts from the UI test job.

-For all Android applications, UI tests are classfied under the `ui-test-x86` job symbol.
+For all Android applications, UI tests are classified under the `ui-test-x86` job symbol.

 # Tying it all together